News Explorer

 3. News Explorer will be started and will show a dialog with the new feed URL.

-4. Choose a folder for the new feed subscription.
+4. Choose a folder for the new feed.

 5. Click on the 'Add Feed' button.

-• Add new feed subscriptions by importing an OPML file:
+• Add new feeds by importing an OPML file:

 1. Choose File > Import OPML… in the menu.